 There are some unique characteristics of the SX-750 that makes it a cool-sounding receiver.

 Firstly, all the input/output terminals and circuits of the pre-amplifier/tuner sections are laid out on one large printed circuit board.
-This eliminates shielded input cords which enhances overall tonal quality.
+This eliminates shielded input cords which enhance overall tonal quality.

 In addition, the receiver offers extra sensitivity and selectivity by means of the dual-gate MOS type FET and a 4-gang variable capacitor.